Snoring Treatment in San Francisco, CA

 - Upper airway surgery – can help trim or tighten the excess tissues in your throat, move the upper and lower jaws forward to open your airway, control the movement of the tongue, or use radiofrequency tissue ablation to shrink obstructive tissue.

-Schedule a Sinusitis Consultation in San Francisco Today!
+Schedule a Sinusitis Consultation in San Francisco, CA

 If snoring is disrupting your sleep, contact California Sinus Center to speak with our ENT providers and discuss the treatment options available.
 To visit our ENT centers in San Francisco, view our locations and call today!
 California Sinus Centers provides specialized care for patients located throughout San Jose, Palo Alto, and Oakland, don’t let snoring and sleep disorders disrupt your sleep and call or schedule a consultation online for care.